fbaratov/mlrc-lic-plus-age/README.md

 * ./run_scripts contains a bash file to run all models with specified seeds on partition of dataset 'gender' 'race' or 'age'.

-For more information about using the script please refer to the section [Running Models](#running-models)
+For more information about using the script please refer to the section [Running Models](#running-models).

+# Quick run in Colab
+The most out-of-box way to run the models is in Google Colab.
+The following steps apply:

+1. Use either ```run_bert.ipynb``` or ```run_lstm.ipynb``` as the main notebook file.
+2. Upload or clone the repository to the runtime.
+3. Run the notebook fully.
+It will install the environment and provide all relevant results for the respective model.

-# Running Models
+# Running Models outside of colab

 ‼️ Firstly the environment dependencies needs to be installed.